TimLavers/OpenRDR/README.md

 ## Setup

+### Platform

+OpenRDR is written in Kotlin and built with Gradle.
+Java version 21 and Gradle need to be installed for OpenRDR development.

 ### Database
 OpenRDR uses Postgres as its persistence provider.
 The following environment variables are required in order to allow connection to the Postgres server: